syncfusion-content/javascript-docs/js/Spreadsheet/Cell-Range.md

 api: /api/js/ejspreadsheet
 ---

-# Cell Range with JavaScript Spreadsheet
+# Cell Range in JavaScript Spreadsheet

 A Cell Range is a collection of cells in a sheet.
 It represents single cell or selection of cells.
 When cells have been selected, they are surrounded by border.